yoda-vid/texttrix/README.md

 The Text Trix editor is an open-source, cross-platform text editor whose goal is to make file and text navigation easier for coding and general editing.
 A central design philosophy is to simplify text editing without making hidden or unexpected changes to your text.

-Text Trix started out as a homegrown project, originally at [SourceForge](https://sourceforge.net/projects/texttrix/) and ported here as of August 2017.
+Text Trix started out as a homegrown project, originally at [SourceForge](https://sourceforge.net/projects/texttrix/) and ported here in August 2017.

 ## Features